 Together with Patti Spaniak, Glenda and her neighbors have grown the intergenerational Cayuga Community Connectors to nearly 200 people.

-The Cayuga Community Connectors get together three times a week for senior exercise classes, hold potlucks and tag sales, bring in speakers on healthy aging, organize emergency preparedness workshops and supplies, and much more.
+The Cayuga Community Connectors get together three times a week for Always Active senior exercise classes; hold potlucks and tag sales; gather for chair yoga, tai chi, and dance classes; bring in speakers on healthy aging; organize emergency preparedness workshops and supplies; and much more.

 They’re doing what Glenda set out to do: “turning strangers into neighbors, and neighbors into friends.”
 Read more about how Glenda is building community in the Cayuga neighborhood.